kazimdtanviranzum/acbuq/README.md

 # ACBUQ: Adaptive Conformal Bayesian Uncertainty Quantification

-Reproducible code and data for the manuscript *Adaptive Conformal Bayesian Uncertainty Quantification for Reliable High Dimensional Intelligent Systems*, submitted to the *Annals of Operations Research* special issue on Advances in Reliability and Statistical Computing for Intelligent Systems.
+Reproducible code and data for the manuscript *Adaptive Conformal Bayesian Uncertainty Quantification for Reliable High Dimensional Intelligent Systems*,

 ACBUQ equips any black box predictor with prediction intervals that carry a finite sample, distribution free coverage guarantee, makes the interval width adapt to local difficulty